Other names: Dackel, Teckel, Weenie, Sausage Dog

 The Dachshund is a small hunting dog with atypical morphology.
 With short legs and an elongated body, he resembles a sausage.
 He is determined, intelligent, courageous, lively and very jovial.
 He adapts to many ways of life and needs to be treated to the height of his expectations, especially if he does not hunt with his master.
 He is a well-tempered dog who, if well-educated and socialised, is a delight to have around.
-There are three patterns (standard, Dwarf or kaninchen) and three different hair types (long, short or wire-haired).
+They come in two sizes: Standard and Miniature, and in three different coat types: Smooth, Long, and Wire-haired.

 Key facts about the Dachshund

 - Life expectancy : Between 12 and 14 years

 - Type of coat : Very short, Long

 - Price : Between £1200 and £2000

 |Female dog||Between 7 and 10 in|

 Miniature: 5-6 inches